HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 ### Notified Pull

-Notified Pull is a topic-based subscription pattern in which the notification conveys (or refers to) a query the subscriber can run against the server to retrieve the relevant data at the time it is needed.
-It is complementary to, not a replacement for, the standard `empty`, `id-only`, and `full-resource` payload modes described in [Payload Types](payloads.html).
+Notified Pull is a topic-based subscription pattern in which the notification provides a query and/or a code representing a query to run later instead of delivering the triggering data inline.
+In every Notified Pull scenario the notification carries (or refers to) one or more queries and/or coded information describing what a query represents or returns.
+Clients executes those queries against a FHIR server to retrieve the relevant data at the time it is actually needed.
+The common thread across the use cases below is therefore not *what* data is exchanged, but *when* and *how* it is fetched: the data of interest is retrieved by the client after the notification, on the client's own schedule, rather than being included in the notification itself.

+Notified Pull is complementary to, not a replacement for, the standard `empty`, `id-only`, and `full-resource` payload modes described in [Payload Types](payloads.html).
 Implementers can choose this pattern when the data clients need is time-shifted, sensitive, or otherwise not well-served by inline delivery.

 #### Comparison with Payload Types